Quick answer

 - Housing - HUD data

-In this example, our Sweet Spot Client is a high-income household.
-But the heatmap proves the opposite.
-We are selling to mostly lower-income families.
+Market data doesn't always tell the story you expect.
+In this example, the sales team assumed their Sweet Spot Client were high-income households.
+But the heatmap layered with customer data proves the opposite: they were selling to mostly lower-income families.

 Assumption